 The Kelso Highlander Festival Highland Games competition will be held on Saturday September 9th in Tam O'Shanter Park.
-The registration fee is a flat $25.00.
-Registration forms for the, are available under the 'Highlander Festival Forms'.
+Registration forms when they become available will be under the 'Highlander Festival Forms'.
 If you have any questions you may contact Connie Reams.

 According to tradition, Scottish Highland Games had their beginning when originated by the kings and chiefs of Scotland as a reasonable agreement method of choosing the best men at arms.
 Crude forms of the athletic events you see today were developed to test the contestants for strength, stamina, accuracy and agility.